danielbkatz/danielbkatz.github.io/menu/CV.md

 ## RESEARCH INTERESTS
 ----------------------
-The Rasch Model and Item Response Theory
+Ontology (philosophically) and ontology in the information science sense The Rasch Model and Item Response Theory
-Measurement Invariance
 Explanatory Item Response Models
-Philosophy of Measurement and Probability
+Philosophy of Measurement, Language, and Statistics
 Casual Inference
 Measuring student literacy and other non-academic abilities